Flowinger/Flowinger.github.io/_posts/2017-6-29-Auto-Detect.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_CNRriH_qtA" frameborder="0" allowfullscreen></iframe>

 Next Steps:
 I am able to release this app in the next release iOS 11 this fall.
-Until then, I want to include price averages and show location-based offers of used cars.
+Until then, I want to include price averages, show location-based offers of used cars and improve the interface of the app.
+If you want to look at my code and get more information, visit my <a href="http://www.github.com/Flowinger/AutoDetect>GitHub repo</a>.

 ![AD5]({{ site.url }}/images/AD_5.png)